 I’ve had a lot of time since my husband Chuck passed away to think about how I ended up in this place.
-I really wanted to be able to make my way in this new world that I was thrust into although, initially, I felt alone,vulnerable and uncertain of the path ahead.
+I really wanted to be able to wend my way in this new world that I was thrust into although, initially, I felt alone,vulnerable and uncertain of the path ahead.

 Oftentimes, one of the initial responses when a spouse dies is anger.
 I became angry for a while but eventually as I began to recover from the loss I realized that my anger was falling on deaf ears.
 Could Chuck do anything about my anger; could God?
 I could choose to remain angry and sad or begin to create a new life for myself.

 I soon realized that my husband would not want me to waste the rest of my life being angry or feeling sad.
 I imagined that he was sorry he had to “leave me” but it was his time.
-He would want me to go on and live a full and happy life as I move toward the fulfillment of my own destiny.
+He would want me to go on and live a full and happy life as I moved toward the fulfillment of my own destiny.

-It was almost a year and a half after Chuck’s death that I became inspired to write Brave as I sat on the beach in Easthampton, Long Island, hoping it would become a template for the grieving.
-A dear friend suggested to me that this book should be read even before the inevitabilty and unpredictabilty of life unfolds.
+It was almost a year and a half after Chuck’s death that I became inspired to write Brave as I sat on the beach in East Hampton, Long Island, hoping it would become a template for the grieving.
+A dear friend suggested to me that this book should be read even before the inevitability and unpredictability of life unfolds.
 I agree, it’s a book for all as we all will one day experience some loss in our lives.

-The road I’ve travelled has led me here.
+The road I’ve traveled has led me here.
 Turning lemons into lemonade with a splash of vodka.
 I now firmly believe I am fulfilling my destiny.